ai-monitoring-system/back-end/README.md

-# OpenCV-Visualizer
+# back-end
-Receives a video stream from the web-app and renders it using OpenCV
+Receives a video stream from web-app (streamer), manippulates the video, then returns it to web-app (viewer)